The Napa Wine Project

 Culinary Garden

-Wondering about the impressive 3-acre garden on the left as you drive in the driveway?
+Wondering about the (when planted) impressive 3-acre garden on the left as you drive in the driveway?
 The Culinary Institute of America (CIA) farms this vegetable and herb garden – conveniently located almost across from their St. Helena campus.
 Produce from the garden is sold to select local restaurants and the garden is also used for the CIA’s Farm to Table classes.

 Train Tracks/Wine Train

 The tracks still run behind (east) of the winery and fall into complete disarray just north of the winery – the final piece of northernmost rail from this historic track still exists on the Charles Krug property a few feet before Deer Park Road – well hidden by trees.
+The train station at Charles Krug Winery was first built in 1880.

 CK Mondavi

 This is another brand of wines owned by Peter Jr. and Marc and their families.
 The genesis of this brand dates all the way back to 1946; the Mondavis were suffering financial hardships at that time and decided to create a separate lower end, lower priced jug wine to help sustain their operations.
 The focus is still on larger production wines at a lower price point.
+Production is sizable and remarkably these wines are still produced on site at Charles Krug Winery.

-CK Mondavi owns nearly 2,000 acres in neighboring Solano County (the Dunnigan Hills appellation).
-Both Marc and Peter’s children are involved in overseeing this company.
-And other brands under their ownership include Flatop Hills and Purple Heart (wines created with proceeds donated to the Purple Heart Foundation – supporting military personnel and their families).
+And other brands under their ownership include Flatop Hills, Fortissimo, and Purple Heart (wines created with proceeds donated to the Purple Heart Foundation – supporting military personnel and their families).
 For more information, visit: www.ckmondavi.com

 Redwood Cellar